zulip/zulip-gci/tasks/quality-assurance.md

 Mentors will accept your task once you've written up a clear bug report that they are able to reproduce.

+Mentors: Create a new GCI task or zulip/zulip GitHub issue for fixing the bug after accepting the bug report.

 ## General notes